-- 1. Any existing private road shall satisfy these criteria if it provides at least a twelve foot path of travel and at least one foot of vegetation clearance on each side of the road.
-For discretionary approvals, additional turnouts and turnarounds or other mitigation measures may be required to ensure concurrent fire engine access and civilian evacuation.
-Requirements for existing public roads serving discretionary development project approvals are in the Sonoma County TPW and PRMD Guidelines for Traffic Impact Studies. - https://sonomacounty.ca.gov/TPW/Roads/Services/Data-and-Resources/Traffic-Study-Guidelines [This clarifies the current practice for reviewing fire safety for private and public road access.] - 2.
-All of the other provisions of Sonoma County Code Chapter 13, Article V Fire Safe Standards shall apply to any road if it is extended, reconstructed or improved pursuant to a development approval, but only as to the portion of the road that is extended, reconstructed or improved [This is already a requirement in Sonoma County Code section 13-25(f)]. - 3.
+- 3. All of the other provisions of Sonoma County Code Chapter 13, Article V Fire Safe Standards shall apply to any road if it is extended, reconstructed or improved pursuant to a development approval, but only as to the portion of the road that is extended, reconstructed or improved [This is already a requirement in Sonoma County Code section 13-25(f)]. - 4.
 All existing roads shall comply with Sonoma County Code Chapter 13, Article V, Division C Signing and Building Numbering.
-[This is already a requirement in Sonoma County Code section 13-25(f)]. - 4.
+[This is already a requirement in Sonoma County Code section 13-25(f)]. - 5.
 All roads shall have vertical clearances that conform to the requirements in California Vehicle Code.
 This requires a vertical clearance of 13 feet, 6 inches to ensure fire engine access.
-[This is already a state law requirement.] - 5.
+[This is already a state law requirement.] - 6.
 Except as otherwise provided in the Fire Safe Standards, all applications for development approvals shall be accompanied by plans, engineering calculations and other data necessary to determine compliance with the provisions of the Fire Safe Standards.
 [This is already a requirement in Sonoma County Code section 13-24(b)].

-The proposed ordinance authorizes the Fire Marshal, in coordination with County Counsel, the Director of Permit Sonoma and the Director of Transportation and Public Works, to update the Administrative Policy when necessary to comply with updates in federal, state and local laws.
+The proposed ordinance authorizes the Fire Marshal, in coordination with County Counsel, the Director of Permit Sonoma and the Director of Transportation and Public Works, to update the Administrative

-In addition to the Board of Forestry staff, CalFire staff has reviewed the proposed ordinance.
+Policy when necessary to comply with updates in federal, state and local laws.
+In addition to the Board of Forestry, CalFire has reviewed the proposed ordinance.
 In many other counties, CalFire is the inspection authority and reviews proposed development projects for compliance with the Board of Forestry regulations.
-In Sonoma County, CalFire staff has re-affirmed its trust in Sonoma County Fire Prevention staff.
-CalFire staff has reviewed the proposed ordinance, and has continued to recommend the County conduct its own fire safe inspections for proposed development projects.
+In Sonoma County, CalFire has re-affirmed its trust in Sonoma County Fire Prevention staff.
+CalFire has reviewed the proposed ordinance, confirmed that it meets or exceeds State standards, and has continued to recommend the County conduct its own fire safe inspections for proposed development projects.
 CalFire has been, and continues to be, a valuable partner to protect our community and ensure fire safety.